danielsantil/danielsantil.github.io/content/resume.md

 - Assumed team lead responsibilities in the lead's absence, mentoring junior developers and serving as the primary technical point of contact with the IT manager.

-- Integrated RabbitMQ to handle asynchronous messaging between backend microservices and coordinate async data write operations, with MongoDB as the primary data store and source code version controlled via GitLab.
+- Integrated RabbitMQ to handle asynchronous messaging between backend microservices and coordinate async data write operations, with MongoDB as the primary data store.

 - Redesigned and refactored 30+ Angular components using TypeScript, HTML, CSS, and Bootstrap, establishing a custom design system later adopted across future projects.